Starbobinho/fitness_app/README.md

 flask run

-If by anything goes wrong, delete the venv in your machine and use the following command line:
+If by anything goes wrong, delete the venv in your machine, create a new one and use the following commands line:

 pip install Flask